 The best way to make a difference at your company is to establish the ground rules for safety and enforce them fairly, but where do you begin with that process?
 The purpose of a safety committee is to create guidelines and educate the team on how to follow them.
-To do this, you’ll need the knowledge of how to put the committee together and how to keep it running smoothly.
+To do this, you’ll need to know how to put the committee together and keep it running smoothly.

-In this guide, we’ll go over how to create a lasting safety committee and what guidelines you should follow to keep the playing field level.
+In this guide, we’ll go over creating a lasting safety committee and what guidelines you should follow to keep the playing field level.

 There are several questions you’ll want to ask yourself to create the right mission statement for your company’s safety committee:

 Perhaps the most crucial question of all, when you start a safety committee, is, what is the team’s purpose?
 What do you aim to do?
 Outline this overarching goal clearly, as it will guide the team throughout their endeavors.

 Make sure to be as specific as possible so there are no understandings.
 This will direct the course of the committee in the guidelines they establish and in how they enforce those rules.
 By being specific, some examples might be:

 - We want to reduce our employee accidents or injuries by 10% this year

 - We want to make sure that the highest injury Department from last year decreases their injuries by 20%

 - We want to make sure that all employee injuries, or even “incidents,” get reported within the hour